 Sydney has just graduated from Virginia Tech with a major in Theatre, with a focus on Performance and a minor in Psychology.
 She particularly appreciated the work of combining two primary sources from history into a cohesive scene with other classmates – it provided a creative and unique challenge.

-Bekka is a junior Theatre major at Radford University, with a focus in Stage Management.
-Her favorite part of this production was seeing the actors explore the Alexander Black House and discover new parts of their characters.
+Beks is a junior Theatre major at Radford University, with a focus in Stage Management.
+Their favorite part of this production was seeing the actors explore the Alexander Black House and discover new parts of their characters.
+Beks is a junior Theatre major at Radford University, with a focus in Stage Management.
+Their favorite part of this production was seeing the actors explore the Alexander Black House and discover new parts of their characters.

 Tori has just graduated from Radford University with a major in Theatre and a minor in English.
 Some of Tori’s favorite credits at Radford include: Crimes of the Heart, Mauritius, and Next Fall.
 Her most memorable moment from the project was reading the actual letters from the women involved in the suffrage movement.
 She hopes you learn something new and use your voice!

 Jamie has just graduated from Virginia Tech with a major in Clinical Neuroscience.
 She thoroughly enjoyed partaking in this devised project to commemorate women's suffrage.
 The virtual fashion exhibit we had the opportunity to explore continues to resonate with her because it deepened her appreciation for the women and connected her to the era.